What is influencer marketing? Your ultimate influencer marketing guide

 Stay ahead of the game, and make your influencer marketing strategy easier with some great marketing tools.

-A powerful search tool, to help you find bloggers from over 15 million blogs worldwide.
+A powerful search tool, that'll help you find bloggers from over 15 million blogs worldwide.

 For click fraud detection and protection.

-Scours the web to find relevant blog content for you.
+Scours the web to find relevant blog content.

 Helps manage your influencer contacts with a smart CRM system.